chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 ## Class List

 List all the classes in your application.
 For each class, provide a brief description of its role, its methods, and its fields.

+**Included in the stock-app-plan-detailed.md file.**

 ---